twostraws/Inferno/README.md

 ### Light Grid

-A `colorEffect()` shader that generates generates multiple twisting and turning lines that cycle through colors.
+A `colorEffect()` shader generates multiple twisting and turning lines that cycle through colors.

 **Parameters:**

-- `size`: The size of the whole image, in user-space.
+- `size`: The size of the whole image in user-space.
 - `time`: The number of elapsed seconds since the shader was created
 - `density`: How many rows and columns to create.
 A range of 1 to 50 works well; try starting with 8.
 - `speed`: How fast to make the lights vary their color.
 Higher values cause lights to flash faster and vary in color more.
 A range of 1 to 20 works well; try starting with 3.